ArgusMagnus/ValheimServersideQoL/README.md

 ## BETA Version

-This mod is part an early beta version of a major rewrite of ServersideQoL that splits all its features up into separate mods.
+This mod is part of an early beta version of a major rewrite of ServersideQoL that splits all its features up into separate mods.
 It's compiled against the valheim PTB version on not compatible with the current live version.